jetperch/pyjoulescope_ui/joulescope_ui/styles/README.md

 The style is unique per profile.
 However, each widget class and widget instance can override the **color scheme**.

+The joulescope_ui.styles.manager.styled_widget decorator monkeypatches every widget class.
+See the documentation for details.

+If a widget implements an on_style_change method, then the style manager will call it each time the style changes.

 See the following style references:

 * [Qt Style Sheet Syntax](https://doc.qt.io/qt-6/stylesheet-syntax.html)